-Following the aggressive use of Executive Orders (EOs) by President Trump in his first 100 days in office, there has been an increased focus on how the president can use this executive authority to advance his agenda.
+Following the aggressive use of Executive Orders (EOs) by President Trump in his first 100 days in office, there has been an increased focus on how the president can utilize this executive authority to advance his agenda.
 EOs are official directives from the president to federal agencies and government officials.
 Unlike memoranda, EOs must be published in the Federal Register.
 While not explicitly defined in the U.S. Constitution, EOs are an extension of executive power established in Article II, Section 1.

 Presidents, as chief executives of a government bureaucracy with hundreds of agencies, use EOs to further the policy objectives of their administrations.
 From the Emancipation Proclamation to the creation of the Works Project Administration, presidents since George Washington have used EOs to achieve policy goals.